BroadbandForum/obudpst/README.md

 the connection which closes the socket and deallocates it.

 ## JSON Output (client test results)
-For examples of the JSON output fields see the included sample files named "udpst-*.json".
+For examples of the JSON output fields see the included "json_examples" subdirectory.
 Available JSON output options include `-f json` (unformatted), `-f jsonb` (brief & unformatted), and `-f jsonf` (formatted).
 To significantly reduce the size of the JSON output, option `-s` (omit sub-interval results) can be combined with `-f jsonb` (omit static input fields).
 Also, the